-Where possible, gather data on race, ethnicity and culture within your congregation and diocese
+Where possible, request and gather data on race, ethnicity and culture within your congregation and diocese

 - a.
 Congregational membership - b.
 Congregational engagement (people who may not consider themselves "members" but are part of the church's life and ministry [attend a parents group, I2-Step group, preschool, soup kitchen, etc.]) - c.
 Congregational leadership (vestry, clergy, staff, other leadership bodies [official and unofficial]) - d.
 Diocesan leaders and staff, including Trustees, Standing Committees, Commissions on Ministry, etc. - Notice the patterns of racial, ethnic and cultural representation in the bodies above.
 What racial, ethnic, and cultural groups are present?
-Why might these patterns exist? - Notice which racial, ethnic, and cultural groups make decisions in your church and diocese.
+Which are not?
+Why might these patterns exist? - Notice which racial, ethnic, and cultural groups make decisions and hold power in your church and diocese.
 Are certain groups trusted with power, while others are not?
-Why might these patterns exist?
+Why might this be?